FerretDB/FerretDB/website/blog/2024-02-12-run-mongodb-workloads-ferretdb-tembo.md

 So if you want to migrate from MongoDB and you are looking to run MongoDB workloads on a managed Postgres service, you can get started with FerretDB on Tembo today.

 If you have any questions or comments about FerretDB, [contact us here](https://docs.ferretdb.io/#community).

-To learn more about Nova, [see Nova Documentation and try it for free](https://docs.elotl.co/nova/intro/).